Flowers + Plants 101

 - Rose bouquet.
 Yes, we are hammering this point home.
 But, you can’t really have Valentine’s Day without the rose.
 It is the most perfect flower for the holiday.
 You could go traditional with the red rose, or you could choose from the plethora of rose colors.
 Use the color that is your loved one’s favorite, and your Valentine’s Day is sure to go well.

-- Tropical Treasure For something different this year, try our Tropical Treasure bouquet.
+- Tropical Bouquet Delivery For something different this year, try our Tropical Treasure bouquet.
 This flower arrangement uses tropical flowers like Birds of Paradise and tropical greenery.
 It is a unique and striking arrangement.
 Use tropical flowers in reds or whites this Valentine’s Day for the special person in your life.

 - Try some orchids.
-Orchids are another extremely unique looking flower.
+Potted Orchids are another extremely unique looking flower.
 We sell ours as wholesale flowers or as live plants.
 There are thousands of orchids in the world, so there is plenty for you to choose from.
 Because orchids are seen as an exotic plant, they make a great Valentine’s Day gift or flower arrangement.

 St. Patrick’s Day Flower Arrangements